rebelwarrior/numenera/ninth_world.md

 7. __Nanites and Healing__ - Nanites, microscopic machines, are everywhere in the Ninth World.
 Due to their presence, people naturally slowly heal from injury and sickness.
 Pestilence is unknown, except where the effects of numenera are involved.
 8. __Iron Wind__ - Not all nanites are benevolent.
 Some have gone insane and circle the world in a destructive, mad cloud.
 9. __Money__ - Money is in shins.
 Gold, jewels are pretty but not inherently valuable (or even rare).
-10. __Science__ - The Ninth World is more scientifically advanced than the medieval world, but this knowledge is not distributed.
+10. __Science__ - The Ninth World is more scientifically advanced than the medieval world, but knowledge is not distributed.
 Almost everybody, however, knows the solar system due to the many [orreries](https://en.wikipedia.org/wiki/Orrery) left over from previous worlds (and the fact that the Moon periodically _winks out_ of existence).
 {:.ml-6}

 <br>